 THE DOCTOR IS IN!
 Welcome to the wonderful world of Dr. Lucky, the World’s Premiere Ph(Double)D!
-I have been a burlesque performer and educator for over 15 years, and there are lots of exciting things on the horizon!
-I am currently writing a book-length manuscript about Dixie Evans, the Marilyn Monroe of Burlesque.
-I curate the yearly Surrealist Burlesque series at Coney Island’s Sideshow by the Seashore, and in 2014, I was awarded an Artist in Residency at Coney Island USA.
+I have been a burlesque performer, host, producer, and educator for over two decades, and there are lots of exciting things on the horizon!

 In The News

 Dr. Lucky has been featured in Bust magazine, NPR’s Marc Steiner Show, NPR’s Morning Edition, The New York Times, NY1, AMPM (NY), Metro (Philadephia), Washington Post, Washington Blade, Village Voice, Express (DC), The Toronto Star, Washington Square News, Time.com, The WIC, Bizarre, L Magazine, and many more.
 She has been featured in documentaries including Faux Real and 5’2″ and Showy.
 She has appeared on Big Think, NY1, and WCTV’s critically acclaimed Chronicle, among others.
 In 2014, she was awarded an Artist in Residency at Coney Island USA.
 For more press, visit “In the News.”